What are the opportunities of emerging technologies (quantum and AI) to revolutionise our ability to map underground assets?

 Funded by: ISCF

-The project discusses the use of quantum sensing techniques for subsurface detection, which is partially relevant to mapping underground assets.
+The project discusses the use of quantum sensing techniques for subsurface detection of features like buried tunnels or pipelines, which partially addresses the question.

 Qvision2 is a continuation of the InnovateUK funded Qvision project which investigated the feasibility of commercialising microgravity QT devices in the utility market sector when integrated with the OXEMS system.
 Qvisio...